-The holders of the Preferred Shares are entitled to dividends of 10% per annum, compounded monthly, which is payable in cash or shares of Common Stock at the Company's option, in accordance with the terms of the Certificate of Designations.
-Upon the occurrence and during the continuance of a Triggering Event (as defined in the Certificate of Designations), the Preferred Shares accrue dividends at the rate of 15% per annum.
-Upon conversion or redemption, the holders of the Preferred Shares are also entitled to receive a dividend make-whole payment.
-The holders of Preferred Shares have no voting rights on account of the Preferred Shares, other than with respect to certain matters affecting the rights of the Preferred Shares.
-During the year ended December 31, 2023, the Company recorded dividends totaling \$3,451,710, which are reported as Preferred Stock Dividends on the Consolidated Statement of Comprehensive Income (Loss).
+The holders of the Series F Preferred Shares are entitled to dividends of 10% per annum, compounded monthly, which is payable in cash or shares of Common Stock at the Company's option, in accordance with the terms of the Series F Certificate of Designations.
+Upon the occurrence and during the continuance of a Triggering Event (as defined in the Series F Certificate of Designations), the Series F Preferred Shares accrue dividends at the rate of 15% per annum.
+Upon conversion or redemption, the holders of the Series F Preferred Shares are also entitled to receive a dividend make-whole payment.
+Except as required by applicable law, the holders of the Series F Preferred Shares are entitled to vote with holders of the Common Stock on as asconverted basis, with the number of votes to which each holder of Series F Preferred Shares is entitled to be calculated assuming a conversion price of \$60.21 per share, which was the Minimum Price (as defined in Rule 5635 of the Rule of the Nasdag Stock Market) applicable immediately before the execution and delivery of the Series F Purchase Agreement, subject to certain beneficial ownership limitations as set forth in the Series F Certificate of Designations.
+The Series F Certificate of Designations further provides that the holders of record of the Series F Preferred Shares, exclusively and as a separate class, shall be entitled to elect one director of the Company one time on or before June 30, 2024.
+Effective as of April 8, 2024, the Company appointed Dr. Mitchell Glass to serve as a member of the Company's board of directors, with Mr. Glass having been elected to such position by the holders of the Series F Preferred Shares.
+During the years ended December 31, 2024 and 2023, the Company recorded dividends totaling \$2,927,803 and \$4,218,213, respectively, which are reported as Preferred Stock Dividends on the Consolidated Statements of Comprehensive Loss.

-Notwithstanding the foregoing, the Company's ability to settle conversions and make amortization and dividend make-whole payments using shares of Common Stock is subject to certain limitations set forth in the Certificate of Designations.
-Further, the Certificate of Designations contains a certain beneficial ownership limitation after giving effect to the issuance of shares of Common Stock issuable upon conversion of, or as part of any amortization payment or dividend make-whole payment under, the Certificate of Designations or Warrants.
+Notwithstanding the foregoing, the Company's ability to settle conversions and make amortization and dividend make-whole payments using shares of Common Stock is subject to certain limitations set forth in the Series F Certificate of Designations.
+Further, the Series F Certificate of Designations contains a certain beneficial ownership limitation after giving effect to the issuance of shares of Common Stock issuable upon conversion of, or as part of any amortization payment or dividend make-whole payment under, the Series F Certificate of Designations or Series F Warrants.